dujanhung/trc/doc.md

 ## description

-the regex-based converter language is a file format that designated to convert files with regex.
+the regex-based converter language (RECL) is a file format that designated to convert files with regex.

 ## example